Residential Addiction Treatment Program for Men

 Sex Addiction Treatment Center for Men

-The Prescott House is a men-only, long-term treatment center that has been on the forefront of sex addiction treatment for men since 1997.
+The Prescott House is a men-only, long-term addiction rehab in Prescott, AZ that has been on the forefront of sex addiction treatment for men since 1997.
 We proudly utilize Dr. Carnes’ Thirty-Task Model to help treat men struggling with sexually compulsive behaviors.
 Our Program provides life-skills that help men achieve successful, long-term recovery.

-If you are an individual who has realized your dependency on Heroin, you can call Prescott House as a first step to your recovery.
-Prescott House has been in operation for over 25 years and is nationally recognized as a long term rehab and addiction treatment center for men.
+If you are an individual who has realized your dependency on Opiates or Heroin, you can call Prescott House as a first step to your recovery.
+Prescott House has been in operation for over 25 years and is nationally recognized as a long-term rehab and addiction treatment center in Prescott, Arizona.
 The extended care facility has handled numerous heroin addiction cases, and has an outstanding treatment record amongst those most affected by the drug, and their loved ones.

 Co-Occurring Disorder Treatment Center for Men